 Autonomy, choice, and control

-Questions about independence and autonomy were related to QOL aspects such as pride, dignity, and privacy.
+Questions about independence and autonomy were related to quality of life aspects such as pride, dignity, and privacy.
 Potential questions might include:

 - How often during the past X months have you felt as though your moods, or your life, were under your control?

-- How frequently have you been bothered by not being able to stop your worrying?
+- How frequently have you been bothered by not being able to stop worrying?

 Self-perception questions were related to patients’ confidence, self-esteem, and feelings of being capable of doing the things they wanted to do.
-Counselors might want to ask:
+Counselors might want to use the following prompts: